cakephp/elastic-search/README.md

 ## The Index class

-You must create your own `Index` class so it will allow you to define the name of internal _index_ for Elasticsearch, and it mapping type and define any entity properties you could need like virtual propierties.
-As you have to [use only one mapping type for each _index_](https://www.elastic.co/guide/en/elasticsearch/reference/master/removal-of-types.html), you can use the same name for both (this is the default behavior when _type_ is undefined).
-Index types will be removed from ES 7 and up.
+You must create your own `Index` class so it will allow you to define the name of internal _index_ for Elasticsearch, and it mapping type and define any entity properties you could need like virtual properties.
+As you have to [use only one mapping type for each _index_](https://www.elastic.co/guide/en/elasticsearch/reference/master/removal-of-types.html), you can use the same name for both (the default behavior when type is undefined is use singular version of index name).
+Index types were removed in ElasticSearch 7.

 ```php
 use Cake\ElasticSearch\Index;